 I reckon I’m like Helena Bonham Carter.
 Not the cool Helena who lives in the mansion with an underground tunnel to Tim Burton’s bedroom, the other one.

-The Helena out of the planet of the apes.
+Helena from the planet of the apes.

 The one with rabies.